 I turned left onto N. Main Divide and after a couple of miles, saw a dirt road and turned on to it.
 The first mile or two wasn’t too bad.
 There were some ruts and loose dirt but nothing too hard.
 Eventually, I stopped at the bottom of a fairly steep part of the road in a shaded area and setup my GoPro to capture some video.

 The next couple of miles had some sections that were a bit challenging with deep ruts, loose dirt/sand and rocks but nothing too bad.
 Eventually, I came to another steep hill that looked like more than I was willing to take on by myself so I turned around and headed back down the canyon.

 I had a bit of a scare when I tried to restart the bike and it refused to start.
-I walked away and soon realized that I hadn’t turned the key off when I dropped the bike that that it probably just needed to ignition turned off and back on again to reset the tip-over switch.
+I walked away and soon realized that I hadn’t turned the key off when I dropped the bike and that that it probably just needed the ignition turned off/on again to reset the tip-over switch.
 That was the problem and it fired right up for me.